sswietoniowski/learning-mssql/pluralsight/04_optimizing_sql_server_statistics_and_indexes/README.md

 ### Database Tuning Advisor

-Database Tuning Advisor (DTA) is a tool that can help us with finding missing indexes.
+> Database Tuning Advisor (DTA) is a tool that can help us with finding missing indexes.

+DTA is a wizard that can be run from SQL Server Management Studio (SSMS).

+DTA:

+- tunes a query or a workload,
+- tests out recommendations on target database (!),
+- tends to over-recommend,

+DTA Workflow:

+1. **generate workload** (on your production database),
+2. **analyze database** (don't perform on the production database),
+3. **implement recommendations** (well - don't start from the production database and don't do that without review).

+These 3 steps can be run separately on different instances.

+Workload can be generated from:

+- Query Store (recommended!),
+- manual T-SQL scripts,
+- Plan Cache,
+- Profiler workload (also recommended for MSSQL <= 2014).

+Limitations of DTA:

+- requires a comprehensive workload for best results,
+- adds load to target server,
+- tends to badly over-recommend.

 ### Unused Indexes